Mhaykuce/Excel-Samples-Bike-Purchases/README.md

 And lastly, Convenience and practicality are powerful motivators, as seen by the fact that those who commute the smallest distances—particularly 0–1 miles—are the most likely to buy bikes.

-These are the reports from North America and the Pacific region
+These are the reports from North America and the Pacific region respectively.
 ![North_America](https://github.com/user-attachments/assets/a138b8a4-f1ac-4aa5-b242-14fc99420f64)

 ![Pacific](https://github.com/user-attachments/assets/b0133f57-b1eb-48f2-ba79-8d88d3810126)